JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 This section covers comparative statics, specifically analyzing how changes in key parameters affect operator and delegator rewards.

 # Preliminaries
-While the following mechanisms were detailed in other sections, they are restated below to ensure this section remains standalone.
+While the following formulas were detailed in other sections, they are restated below to ensure this section remains standalone.

 ## Reward function
 The reward function for pool $i$ is defined as: